HomeMy WebLinkAboutAgenda Bill 5.B 04/19/2004CITY OF PETALUMA, CALIFORNIA `°� asro►

 3. Changes in Classification of Businesses: None are proposed.

-4. Improvements /Activities to be Undertaken & Related Budget: As proposed in the budget below.
+4. Improvements/Activities to be Undertaken & Related Budget: As proposed in the budget below.

-5. - Surplus/Deficit Carried.
-Over from Prior Year: None
+5. - Surplus/Deficit Carried Over. from Prior Year: None

 6. Contributions from Other Sources: None